 What is a connected app or a warehouse-native app?
 How is it different from a managed app?
 And what is leading to such a paradigm shift in the way B2B SaaS tools are built?

-Omer Singer has an insider view of how the connected app paradigm is taking shape and is here to answer those questions.
+Omer Singer has an insider view of how the warehouse-native paradigm is taking shape and is here to answer these questions.

 We also got him to share some tips on how to evaluate vendors of connected apps.